Zeeshanunique/easyReader/README.md

-LLM for PDF Document Merging with FAISS Embeddings
+PDF Document Merging and chatting with FAISS Embeddings

 Description: